singerla/pptx-automizer/README.md

   });
 ```

-# Examples
+# Tipps and Tricks

-## Loop through an existing presentation
+## Loop through the slides of a presentation

-If you would like to modify some elements in a single .pptx file, it is important to that `pptx-automizer` is not able to directly "jump" to a shape and modify.
+If you would like to modify elements in a single .pptx file, it is important to know that `pptx-automizer` is not able to directly "jump" to a shape to modify it.

 This is how it works internally: